GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

 ## Training

-### Cloud training using ML Engine
+### Cloud training using AI Platform

-A script is provided for running the training on ML Engine.
+A script is provided for running the training on AI Platform.
 It implements auto-incrementing job names so that successive trainings are called job001, job002 and so on.
 Apart from that, it is contains little more that the `gcloud ml-engine jobs submit training`.
 The script is [cloudrun_yolo.bash](cloudrun_yolo.bash).
 By default, it trains a